 As associate director for administration, Dr. List has broad oversight for administrative and fiscal management of the UCCCC, including accounting and financial transactions, personnel, IT infrastructure to support clinical trials operations, pre- and post-awards for the Cancer Center Support Grant (CCSG) and multiple interdepartmental grants, Cancer Center public relations and publications, and philanthropic activities.
 She is the scientific director for the Cancer Clinical Trials Office (CCTO) and oversees the Protocol Reviewing and Monitoring System (PRMS).
 In addition, she participates in strategic planning activities and implementation of plans for programmatic growth.

-As deputy director, Dr. Rosner assists and advises the director with strategic planning, general administration of the UCCCC, and implementation of specific programs.
-She also participates in institutional long-range planning and maintains contact with members of the External and Internal Advisory Committees.
-As chair of the Ben May Department for Cancer Research, Dr. Rosner leads many of the recruiting efforts aimed at attracting leaders in different aspects of cancer research to UChicago Medicine.
+As deputy director, Dr. Stadler assists and advises the director with strategic planning, general administration of the UCCCC, and implementation of specific programs.
+He also participates in institutional long-range planning and maintains contact with members of the External and Internal Advisory Committees.

 Habibul Ahsan, MBBS, MMedSc, Louis Block Professor of Health Studies, Medicine, and Human Genetics, is the associate director for population research at the UCCCC and senior co-leader of the Cancer Prevention and Control Program.

 He works closely with the director and the other program leaders in shaping and refining the population research programmatic goals and activities within the context of the overall cancer center mission.
 Specifically, Dr. Ahsan leads the faculty recruitment and pilot research programs for the population research division to augment the existing programmatic strengths and bridge both intra- and inter-programmatic interactions.